rcackerman/doc-data/README.md

 ## DOC Data Processing

 This is a set of scripts to ask for and retrieve NYC DOC data.
 The core workflow of the scripts is generating a CSV of clients' NYSIDs, uploading that to the DOC server, and retrieving the DOC response.
+There are two other scripts, one which transfers the doc response to the shared drive and one that cleans up the logs.

 #### Setup